Local Veterans and Dignitaries to Come Together to Build Homes with Habitat for Humanity Greater Ottawa

 Lieutenant-General (ret’d) Honourable Andrew Leslie, the MP for Ottawa-Orléans, Mayor Jim Watson, and retired City Councillor for Orleans Bob Monette, will also join the Veteran Build Day.

-This year’s team will assist with the construction of the Phase II homes at Habitat GO’s Leacross Landing site.
-The Orleans development is Habitat GO’s largest undertaking to date, and will consist of 16 townhomes upon its completion in 2019.
+This year’s team will assist with the construction of the Phase II homes at Habitat Greater Ottawa’s Leacross Landing site.
+The Orleans development is Habitat Greater Ottawa’s largest undertaking to date, and will consist of 16 townhomes upon its completion in 2019.

 What: Habitat for Humanity Greater Ottawa Veteran Build Day

 When: Thursday, November 1, 2018, 11am